-The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the GAP Group Limited's website.
-Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Group's website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements and other information included in Directors' Reports may differ from legislation in other jurisdictions.